Tuee22/effectful/documents/tutorials/04_testing_guide.md

 # Install test dependencies in YOUR project (not in effectful)
 poetry add --group dev pytest pytest-asyncio pytest-mock pytest-cov
 ```

+**Note on Minimal API**: The `effectful.testing` module exports only 6 Result type matchers (`assert_ok`, `unwrap_ok`, etc.) as optional convenience utilities.
+All infrastructure mocking uses `pytest-mock` directly.
+This tutorial teaches you pytest-mock patterns that work with any testing framework.

 ### Project Structure